 Plus, wherever there are fireworks displays, there are usually people setting off their own personal fireworks — including sparklers and firecrackers.
-Aside from the danger associated with your dog being in the wrong place at the wrong time (dogs & fire simply don’t mix), the mass hysteria, loud noises and repeated flashes of light are likely to have a traumatic effect on your dog.
+Aside from the danger associated with your dog being in the wrong place at the wrong time (dogs and fire simply don’t mix), the mass hysteria, loud noises, and repeated flashes of light are likely to have a traumatic effect on your dog.

 Whatever you do… don’t leave your dog in the car!

 #2 – If you live close to a location where the fireworks are set off in your town…